Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 ### How does DKIM work? <a name="how-dkim-work"></a>

 To understand why DKIM helps secure your email exchanges, it is necessary to understand how it works.
-DKIM uses "**hashing**" and "**asymmetric encryption**" to create a secure signature.
+DKIM uses **hashing** and **asymmetric encryption** to create a secure signature.
 The **email platform** and the **DNS zone** of your domain name will help transmit the DKIM information to your recipients.

 /// details | Hashing <a name="hash"></a>